RocketWebcast/wowza-zabbix-template/README.md

 Description
 -----------

 This is a fork from vicendominguez/wowza-zabbix-template.
-I had a hard time finding a script that would work with current versions of python.
-Most scripts use depreciated libraries, so I re-wrote this one.
+I had a hard time finding a script that would work with current versions of python, most of them are 8+ years old.
+They use depreciated libraries, so I re-wrote this one - it uses urllib3 to fetch the data.
+I also expanded on the information getting back from Wowza.
 This is a minimal template to get info about your wowza rest url in your Zabbix Platform.

 You will get the following metrics out of Wowza: